absorensen/numbers_go_brrrr/m3_types/s0_integers.md

 whether you write base 2, 10 or 16, in hardware it is all base 2.
 But where hexadecimal really shines is when we want to manipulate individual bytes or bits.

-There is something called bitwise operators, don't worry about it, it is one of the next sections (s3).
+There is something called bitwise operators, don't worry about it, it is coming in one of the next sections (s3).
 We could use the bitwise operator & (AND) on two numbers.
 & would compare every bit of the two numbers one at a time and output a 1 if both bits were 1.
 It would output a 0 in all other cases.
 So if we gave it